LouisMazel/maz-ui/packages/docs/docs/components/maz-stepper.md

 ## Auto disabled next or/and previous steps

-To not allow your users to show other steps, you can use the prop options:
+To not allow your users to go to the next steps, you can use the following prop options:

 - `disabled-previous-steps`
 - `disabled-next-steps`